emiliasingleton0/oracle-orbit-memory/README.md

 src-tauri\target\release\bundle\msi
 ```

-Tauri creates the installer on the Windows computer.
-This source ZIP is installer-ready, but it does not contain a precompiled `.exe` because Windows installers must be built in a Windows development environment.
+For now Tauri creates the installer on the Windows computer